AdobeDocs/campaign-classic.en/help/web/using/form-rendering.md

 ## Selecting the form rendering template {#selecting-the-form-rendering-template}

 The form settings enable you to select the template used to generate the pages.
-To access them, click the **[!UICONTROL Settings]** button in the form detail toolbar, and select the **[!UICONTROL Rendering]** tab.
+To access them, click the **[!UICONTROL Properties]** button in the form detail toolbar, and select the **[!UICONTROL Rendering]** tab.
 There are a number of templates (style sheets) available by default.

 ![](assets/s_ncs_admin_survey_rendering_select.png)